AidanRouai/HPC/README.md

 - Input and output files must be in the format expected by [`file-reader.c`](file-reader.c).
 - The stencil kernel is implemented in [`stencil.c`](stencil.c).
-- For questions or issues with file I/O, contact h.j.forbes@liverpool.ac.uk.

 ---